Andrew Luck*, QB, Stanford

 Jacory Harris, Miami

-Height: 6-4.
-Weight: 200.
-Projected 40 Time: 4.75.
+Height: 6-3.
+Weight: 203.
+40 Time: 4.72.
+Hand: 9 3/4.
 Projected Round (2012): FA.
-1/9/12: After showing some improvement throughout the season, Harris ended the year with a four interception game at home against Boston College.
+4/24/12: Harris did not play in a major post-season All-Star game, but he did go to the Combine.
+After showing some improvement throughout the season, Harris ended the year with a four-interception game at home against Boston College.
 He was suspended for the Hurricanes' first game of the season for his role in the Miami scandal.
 Harris completed 65 percent of his passes for 2,486 yards for 20 touchdowns and nine interceptions.

 8/18/11: Harris is looking to bounce back from a disappointing 2010 season where he completed only 54 percent of his passes with more interceptions (15) than touchdowns (14).
 Throughout his college career, Harris has had terrible decision making.
 Too often he throws the ball up for grabs in places where the defensive back can make an easy play on the ball.
 There is going to have to be a massive turnaround in Harris' accuracy and decision making to have a shot at getting drafted.